-Description A detached three bedroom dwelling house with detached garage.
-Accommodation GROUND FLOOR:- Front Porch, Hall, Living Room, Kitchen, Shower Room, Bathroom, Rear Hall and Two Bedrooms.
-FIRST FLOOR:- Bedroom.
-Gross internal floor area (m2) 126 square metres or thereby.
-Neighbourhood and location The property is located in a well established rural area within the hamlet of Brough.
-Surrounding properties are of a scattered private residential style with some farm uses.
-Local amenities are limited however all main amenities can be found in Thurso which is within easy commuting distance.
-Age Circa 1950 and assumed to be extended/altered at a later, indeterminant date.
+Description A mid terraced two storey three bedroom dwelling house.
+Accommodation GROUND FLOOR: Vestibule, hall, living room, kitchen, shower room and sun porch.
+FIRST FLOOR : Landing, three bedrooms (one with en-suite shower room).
+Gross internal floor area (m2) 99m2 or thereby.
+Neighbourhood and location The property is situated on the outskirts of the village of Watten where surrounding properties are of a similar ex Local Authority style.
+There are a good range of facilities available within the village however all main amenities are available within easy commuting distance.
+Age Circa 1960 with the sun porch being added at a later, indeterminate date.
 Weather Dry and breezy following a period of mixed weather.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney head is of blockwork construction, externally rendered.
+Chimney stacks The chimney head has been removed.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and hipped and clad in concrete tiles.
-There is flat felt clad roofing to the rear.
-There is no access to any unfinished area of the roof.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of PVC manufacture.
+Roofing including roof space and reasonable to do so.
+The main roof is pitched and clad in slate work with a tiled ridge.
+Access to the roof space is via a ceiling hatch at the first floor landing.
+The roof is of a traditional timber frame design.
+The roof over the sun porch extension is of a mono pitched design clad in a polycarbonate material.
+Rainwater fittings Viscollaria and Amid de ai Laftina adam adam Kamwater mungs Visually inspected with the aid of binoculars where appropriate.
+Rainwater goods are of PVC and cast iron manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity blockwork construction, externally rendered.
-It appears that cavity wall insulation has been installed in the past.
+The original section of the dwelling is of cavity blockwork construction, externally roughcast with stonework features.
+Cavity wall insulation has been installed.
+The rear sun porch is of cavity blockwork construction with a composite stone external finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and external doors are of a uPVC framed design equipped with double glazed sealed units.
-There are Velux units at first floor level.
-External decorations Visually inspected.
-There is a paintwork finish to external timber items.
-Conservatories / porches Visually inspected.
-There is an entrance porch to the front elevation.
-This is of masonry construction under a flat felt clad roof.
-Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-There is a large garage/workshop.
-This is of masonry construction under a pitched, corrugated asbestos style roof.
-There is an automatic vehicular door to the front and a pedestrian door to the rear side.
+External decorations Not applicable.
+Conservatories / porches Visually inspected. · There is a single storey sun porch to the rear elevation.
+Communal areas Circulation areas visually inspected.
+There is a shared access pend to the side of the property.
+Garages and permanent outbuildings Visually in spectad Garages and permanent outbuildings Visually inspected.